 We are helping people share the landscape with wildlife.
-As human populations grow, wildlife habitat shrinks and the interface between people and animals increase, as both compete for needed resources.
+As human populations grow, wildlife habitat shrinks while the interface between people and animals increase.
+Both compete for needed resources.
 When interests of people and wildlife are at odds, usually nobody wins.
-Working with local communities living on the frontline of conflict, EWB is dedicated to finding efficient solutions that are simple and sustainable.
-But, it is not enough to just chase wildlife away.
-Long-term success relies on education & awareness, proper land-use planning and alternative livelihoods to relieve poverty.
+Working with local communities living in wildlife areas, EWB is dedicated to finding solutions that are simple and sustainable.
+Long-term success relies on education & awareness, proper land-use planning and sustainable livelihoods to relieve poverty.

-EWB has been conducting long-term studies monitoring elephants and wildlife movements across the landscape, at both; a broad scale of international movements between countries (see Tracking) and at a fine spatial scale around villages and towns.
+EWB has been conducting long-term studies monitoring elephants and wildlife movements across the landscape, at both a broad scale of international movements between countries (Tracking) and at a fine spatial scale around villages and towns.
 Corridors are identified by wildlife’s movements between needed resources.
-Once identified, we carefully monitor each pathway, using camera traps, and other methods, to determine its potential effectiveness to alleviate conflict.
-This information is vital and is shared with a range of stakeholders to incorporate corridors into land-use management plans and provides indications of how wildlife is adapting to people and development, over time.
+Once identified, we carefully monitor each pathway, using camera traps, and other methods, to determine corridors potential effectiveness to alleviate conflict.
+This information is vital and shared with a range of stakeholders for consideration in land-use allocation and provides indications of how wildlife adapt to people and development.